cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ### Little endian variant {#sgn0-le}

 The following sgn0 variant is defined such that sgn0\_le(x) = -1
-just when x != 0 and the parity of the smallest-degree nonzero entry of the vector representation of x is 1.
+just when x != 0 and the parity of the least significant nonzero entry of the vector representation of x is 1.

 This variant SHOULD be used when points on the target elliptic curve are serialized